mah80/SCRank/README.md

 # The Home Page
 ![Home Page] (https://github.com/malmukhtar/SCRank/blob/Main/Home%20Page.png)

+# Overview
+This tool reads the Java source-code files of the project, generates the abstract syntax tree, and navigates it to identify each sensitive classifier (class, interface, enumeration) based on pre-defined keywords dictionary and rules.

+# Mechanism
+•	For dictionary, it is a collection of keywords that may be used as attribute names in classes, representing sensitive data within the code (e.g., username, password, email, patientId).
+These keywords are defined by the user based on their understanding of the project domain.
+The dictionary serves as a customizable tool to flag attributes that are potentially sensitive in the code.

+•	For class, it is classified as sensitive if it has at least one sensitive attribute (attribute-based), or it has at least one sensitive method (method-based).
+The attribute is defined as sensitive if it matches one of the sensitive keywords in the dictionary.
+The method is defined as sensitive if: it accepts at least one parameter which is an object of a sensitive class (attribute-based), or it has at least one local variable which is an object of a sensitive class (attribute-based), or it accesses one of the sensitive attributes in the same class.

+•	For interface, it is classified as sensitive if one of its abstract methods has at least one parameter which is an object of a sensitive class (attribute-based).

+•	For enumeration, it is classified as sensitive if it has at least one enum constant which matches one of the sensitive keywords in the dictionary.

 # Setup Instructions

 Follow these steps to set up and run the Django app locally: